-- The total working area is less than 1 ha. - The works will be temporary, localised, and completed during night-time hours, when the traffic count is at its lowest levels. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low.
+- There are no residential or commercial properties within 300m of the scheme. - The total working area is 1.389ha. - Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the A9 northbound carriageway surface. - The works will be temporary, localised, and completed during night-time hours, when the traffic count is at its lowest levels. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area.

+- In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide these parts of the A9 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.